22 Farm Activities For Preschoolers And Toddlers

 1. Animal names

 For this activity, you can use animal charts or books having names and pictures.
-Now let your child browse through these images of farm animals and learn their names, color, appearance, and maybe sounds too.
+Now let your child browse through these images of farm animals and learn their names, colors, appearance, and maybe sounds too.

 2. Pig craft